whosteenie/homelab-ad/README.md

 ### Group Policy

 Created a GPO called IT Policy and linked it to the IT OU.
 Configured a policy to prevent users from changing the desktop background.
-The setting is under User Configuration, Policies, Administrative Templates, Control Panel, Personalization, Prevent changing desktop background.

 <p align="center">
   <img src="screenshots/gpm-ou-policy.png" alt="Group Policy Management showing IT Policy linked to IT OU"/>